San Antonio Misdemeanor Lawyers

 Misdemeanor Classifications under Texas Law

-In addition to dividing crimes into either misdemeanors or felonies, Texas law also further organizes misdemeanor charges into three specific classifications.
+In addition to distinguishing misdemeanors from felonies, Texas law divides misdemeanor charges into three specific levels.

 The three classifications of misdemeanors include:

-- Class A misdemeanors are the most severe, and these have the harshest penalties as well.
-The statutory maximum punishment is a fine of $4,000, a year spent in jail, or both, as stated by Texas Penal Code Annotated § 12.21.
+- Class A misdemeanors carry the most serious consequences.
+You can receive up to a $4,000 fine, up to a year in jail, or both, under Texas Penal Code Annotated § 12.21.

-- Class B misdemeanors are serious as well, constituting a $2,000 fine along with up to 180 days served in a county jail.
+- Class B misdemeanors are punishable by a fine of up to $2,000 and up to 180 days in jail.